Scroll Down For The Delicious Treats...

 Method

-2. In a large bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt until evenly combined.
+2. In a large bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt until everything is evenly combined.

-3. In another large bowl, whisk together the sugar, vegetable oil, eggs, and vanilla until smooth.
+3. In another bowl, whisk the sugar, vegetable oil, eggs, and vanilla extract until the mixture is smooth and well blended.

-4. Add the grated zucchini to the wet mixture and gently fold it in until combined.
+4. Add the grated zucchini to the wet mixture and fold it in gently until evenly distributed throughout.

-5. Add the dry ingredients to the wet ingredients and mix gently until just combined.
-Do not overmix.
-Fold in the chopped walnuts.
+5. Add the dry ingredients to the wet mixture and stir gently until just combined, then fold in the chopped walnuts without overmixing.

-6. Divide the batter evenly between the prepared pans and sprinkle extra walnuts on top.
+6. Divide the batter evenly between the prepared pans and sprinkle extra walnuts on top for added texture.

-7. Bake for 40 to 55 minutes, until a toothpick inserted into the center comes out clean and the tops spring back lightly when touched.
+7. Bake until a toothpick inserted into the center comes out clean and the tops spring back lightly when touched.

-8. Let the bread cool before slicing and serving.
+8. Allow the bread to cool before slicing so it sets properly and holds its shape.

 Notes